BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 British Columbia Water License Deadline

-March 1, 2022 was the final deadline to apply for a water licence for “existing groundwater users in British Columbia” – those who were using groundwater from a water well or dugout on or before Feb.
-29, 2016 for non-domestic purposes such as irrigation, commercial or industrial use.
-A BC water licence is not required for a household well or groundwater used for domestic purposes within the province, such as watering small lawns and gardens not exceeding not exceeding 1,000 m2 (10,763.9 sq. ft.)
+March 1, 2022, was the final deadline to apply for a water license for “existing groundwater users in British Columbia”—those” who were using groundwater from a water well or dugout on or before Feb.
+29, 2016, for non-domestic purposes such as irrigation, commercial, or industrial use.
+A BC water licence is not required for a household well or groundwater used for domestic purposes within the province, such as watering small lawns and gardens not exceeding 1,000 m2 (10,763.9 sq. ft.).

-British Columbia property owners who missed the deadline will be treated as a “new user”, they will lose recognition of their historical date of first use, and the licence may be refused in water-stressed areas.
-The historical date (FitFir) is crucial because older licences get priority access to water during water shortages.
+Property owners in British Columbia who fail to meet the deadline will be considered as “new users,” losing the recognition of their historical first use date, and potentially facing license refusal in water-stressed areas.
+The historical date (FitFir) is crucial because older licenses get priority access to water during water shortages.

-Water rights in BC may be exercised under a system of priorities according to their respective priority dates.
+In BC, the exercise of water rights follows a priority system based on their respective priority dates.
 This is commonly referred to as ‘First in Time, First in Right’ or FITFIR.
-During times of water scarcity, licensees with the earlier priority dates are entitled to take their full allocation of water over the junior licensees.
+In times of water scarcity, licensees with earlier priority dates have the right to use their full water allocation before junior licensees.

-For example a water licence with a 1930 priority date would have precedence over a licence with a 1960 priority date, regardless of the purpose for which the water is used.
-The WSA maintains FITFIR, but introduces some modifications.
+For example, a BC water license with a 1930 priority date would have precedence over a license with a 1960 priority date, regardless of the purpose for which the water is used.
+The WSA maintains FITFIR but introduces some modifications.

 Purchasing Land Without Water

 Due diligence is also essential if you plan to purchase BC land for sale and build on the property without existing access to water.
-The lack of water can often be put down to a couple of reasons:
+One can often attribute the absence of water to two factors:

-Subdivisions: Most areas today are governed by subdivision and development regulations with a proven water source required to satisfy the conditions.
-However, a property may have been subdivided before there were regulations requiring a proven water source to be available for the subdivision to be registered.
+• Subdivisions: Subdivision and development regulations govern most areas today, requiring a proven water source to meet the requirements.
+However, regulations requiring a proven water source to be available for the subdivision’s registration may not have been in place before a property underwent subdivision.
 The seller will still want top dollar for the property but will probably be reluctant to spend money on verifying water availability.

-While that doesn’t mean there’s no water on the property, it does mean that someone will be paying for a new well to be drilled to service the property.
+That doesn’t imply that there is no water on the property, but it does imply that someone will have to pay to drill a new well to service it.
 This raises several questions:

 • Who pays for the water well drilling and pumping system?